 A child is lactose intolerant when the small intestine doesn’t produce sufficient amounts of an enzyme – called lactase – that the body requires to digest the lactose.
 Lactose is the sugar found in milk and other milk-containing products, including cheese, yogurt and ice cream.
 Children who are said to be lactose intolerant cannot process this sugar and, therefore, experience a range of uncomfortable digestive problems after eating these foods and drinks.

 There are three types of lactose intolerance:

-- Congenital lactose intolerance – babies who are born with lactose intolerance
+Congenital lactose intolerance are babies who are born with lactose intolerance.

-- Primary lactose intolerance – adults who were able to consume dairy products as a child, but later develop problems digesting lactose due to reduced lactase levels with age
+Primary lactose intolerance are adults who were able to consume dairy products as a child, but later develop problems digesting lactose due to reduced lactase levels with age.

-- Secondary lactose intolerance – lactase production is decreased following an illness, injury or surgery that involves the small intestine
+Secondary lactose intolerance is when lactase production is decreased following an illness, injury or surgery that involves the small intestine.

 Usually, a decrease in lactase production is caused over time, as in primary or secondary lactose intolerance.
 Rarely, a baby is born with congenital lactose intolerance.
 For this to occur, both the mother and father must pass on the same gene variant that affects lactase production.